null

 Not to be confused with a flap wheel, a flap disc is an abrasive disc designed to work with angle grinders and die grinders.
 They are made up of overlapping coated abrasive flaps attached radially to a backing plate often made up of fiberglass or plastic and featuring either an open center hole, screw on-screw off hub, or quick change attachment.

 The overlapping layers make it so that when one layer is worn down, a fresh abrasive sheet is immediately available to continue work without needing to change out tools.
-Flap discs alone are capable of doing a lot of work that would require switching back and forth between grinding wheels and fiber discs.
+Unlike grinding wheels and resin fiber discs, flap discs offer more versatility and smoother results.
+Flap discs alone are capable of doing a lot of work that would require switching back and forth between other types of grinding and sanding discs.

 Benefits of Flap Discs Versus Grinding Discs